 The English language only became standardized in the last few centuries; therefore, spelling variations

 names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Sibal has been recorded under many different variations, including Sibbald, Sibbold, Sibballs, Sibbell, Sibal, Sibbet and many more.

 Early Notables of the Sibal family (pre 1700)

 Notable amongst the Clan

-of...
-Another 47 words (3 lines of text) are included under the topic Early Sibal Notables in all our PDF Extended History products and printed products wherever possible.
+James Sibbald (1590?-1650?), was a Scottish royalist divine, of an ancient family in the Mearns.
+William Sibbald (died 1650), was a Scottish Royalist, but may be identical with William Sibbald who entered King's College, Aberdeen, in 1634...
+Another 114 words (8 lines of text) are included under the topic Early Sibal Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sibal family to the New World and Oceana

 For many English families, the political and religious disarray that shrouded England

 made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Sibal or a variant listed above: Robert Sibballs a bonded passenger, who came to Virginia in 1736; John Sibbell, who came to Boston, Massachusetts in 1768; David Sibbald, who arrived in Jamaica in 1772.